 Act! lets users access the database using a supported browser.
-It is important that you review the full system requirements and supported compatibility list at www.act.com/systreq.
+It is important that you review the full system requirements and supported compatibility list here.

 Whether you are installing Act! for the first time or upgrading from an earlier version, this guide provides the information to: